Denton city manager makes it official: He's leaving

 Hileman told the Desert Sun that “Palm Desert’s outstanding quality of life, combined with the excellent conversations that I had with City Council members, convinced me that this was a terrific opportunity.”

-In the news release, Denton Mayor Gerard Hudspeth thanked Hileman for his work here.
+In Denton’s news release, Mayor Gerard Hudspeth thanked Hileman for his work here.

 “The Denton City Council wishes City Manager Hileman and his family the best,” Hudspeth said in the release.
 “Thank you for your service, Todd.
 I am grateful for everything.”

 Hudspeth has refused to comment directly on Hileman’s departure except through email.
-But he shared his thoughts on the city manager’s decision and other issues with Glen Farris in a nearly hour-long podcast this week.
+But he shared his thoughts on the city manager’s decision and other issues with Glen Farris, a Denton resident who works in commercial real estate, in a nearly hourlong podcast this week.

-“I didn’t see it coming,” Hudspeth said.
+“I didn’t see it coming,” Hudspeth said in Farris’ The Big Deal podcast.
 “It was one of those things that jumped out at me.
 First, once you get past the shock, you are truly grateful.
 He’s done some amazing work, took on a lot of challenges and handled those well.”

 “Did he ruffle feathers?”
 Hudspeth said in the podcast.
 “Absolutely.
 He came to complete a task I think he did well.
 He weathered kind of a personality challenge with the City Council.”